Center for Entrepreneurship & Economic Development

 Bengal Solutions

-Bengal Solutions is a business consulting group which utilizes the abilities of graduate students in the MBA, MHA and the MAcc programs at the ISU College of Business.
-Click here to learn more.
+Bengal Solutions is a business consulting group that utilizes the abilities of graduate students in the MBA, MHA and MAcc programs at the ISU College of Business.
+More information about Bengal Solutions.

 Small Business Development Center